gruns/typo.ist/README.md

 Typos.

 But is that time well spent?
 I don't think so.
-Email's ingrained expecation is that every paragraph is well formatted and every sentence error free.
+Email's ingrained expecation is that every paragraph be well formatted and every sentence error free.
 I loathe that expectation.

 At first, I tried adding `Sent from my iPad` to mollify any mewling about my emails' brevity or mistakes.
 (I've never owned an iPad.)
 But I came to want something beyond blunting email's onerous expectation.